Geometric quantization rules in QCPB theory: Introduction

 By using identities,

 it leads to the results

 It is then evident that ${a}^{\dagger}$, in essence, appends a single quantum of energy to the oscillator, while $a$ removes a quantum, this is the reason why they are referred to as creation and annihilation operators.
-It also can be rewritten as $a\left| n \right\rangle =\sqrt{n}\left| n-1 \right\rangle ,{{a}^{\dagger}}\left| n \right\rangle =\sqrt{n+1}\left| n+1 \right\rangle$ with the facts where $\left| {} \right\rangle$ means the vacuum state.
+It also can be rewritten as $a\left| n \right\rangle =\sqrt{n}\left| n-1 \right\rangle ,{{a}^{\dagger}}\left| n \right\rangle =\sqrt{n+1}\left| n+1 \right\rangle$ with the facts where $\left| {~} \right\rangle$ means the vacuum state.
 Furthermore, by using the number operator $\hat N={{a}^{\dagger }}a$, it has

 These two relations can be easily proven.
-As for creation and annihilation operators that can act on states of various types of particles, it also can refer to the ladder operators for the quantum harmonic oscillator.
+As for annihilation and creation operators that can act on states of various types of particles, it also can refer to the ladder operators for the quantum harmonic oscillator.
 In the latter case, the raising operator is interpreted as a creation operator, adding a quantum of energy to the oscillator system, similarly for the lowering operator.
-Mathematically, the creation and annihilation operators for bosons is the same as for the ladder operators of the quantum harmonic oscillator.
-For instance, the commutator of the creation and annihilation operators that are associated with the same boson state equals one, while all other commutators vanish.
-However, for fermions the mathematics is different, involving anticommutators instead of commutators.
+Mathematically, the annihilation and creation operators for bosons is the same as for the ladder operators of the quantum harmonic oscillator.